 Educator Eligibility Criteria:

-- Must be employed full-time as a PreK-12th grade teacher.
+- Must be employed full-time as a PreK-12th grade teacher, Health and Physical Education teacher or coach.

 - Must have experience as a PreK-12th grade teacher.